 Google Analytics: This certification is a great entry into general data and web analytics.
 Training teaches both basic analytics principles and how to use Google Analytics and other web tools in particular.
 Certification comes at no cost and is a fantastic addition to any marketing resume.

 Adobe Digital Analyst Certification: Formerly under the SiteCatalyst name, this has become the industry standard for marketing analysts of all kinds.
 Adobe also offers online courses through virtual training.
-This certification is a significant financial investment (currently starting at $3,600) and should usually only be considered by individuals looking to pursue a deep career in advanced analytics.
+This certification is a significant financial investment and should usually only be considered by individuals looking to pursue a deep career in advanced analytics.

 The Big Three: By far, the major players in marketing automation certification are Hubspot, Marketo and Eloqua.
 Each offer certification in the use of their own products as well as digital, automation, inbound, and analytics strategies.
 Though each has its own advantages and differences in marketing philosophy, overall the three offer similar certification and are fairly interchangeable.
 Each offers some training free to everyone, while other courses are restricted only to users of the respective certifier’s products.